Vitamins, fruits, and vegetables on a table.

 3. Lutein and Zeaxanthin

 These two nutrients are part of the antioxidant family and are always associated with vitamins for eye health.
-Antioxidants in general are important for protecting the eye’s cells from free radicals and developing diseases like macular generation.
+Antioxidants in general are important for protecting the eye’s cells from free radicals and developing diseases like macular degeneration.
 Disease can put a lot of stress on your eyes, not to mention your overall physical and emotional stress.
 Prevention is the first step to saving your eyes from that stress.

 4. Bilberries

-Other Ways to Relieve Stress on the Eyes
+Other Ways to Relieve Stressed Eyes

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!